Great Dark Spot: Other dark spots observed

-More recently, in 2018, a newer main dark spot and smaller dark spot were identified and studied.
+More recently, in 2018, a newer main dark spot and a smaller dark spot were identified and studied.
 This discovery of the dark spot in Neptune's northern hemisphere was monumental in that it was the first dark spot that the Hubble Telescope was able to document from birth.
 The storm is much smaller in comparison than the one discovered by NASA's Voyager 2, but was found to be larger in diameter than the Atlantic Ocean at approximately 4,600 miles across.
 In August 2020, the new Great Dark Spot suddenly stopped its southward motion and reversed direction, contrary to projections that the storm would continue to the equator, where it would have met its likely demise.
 It is believed that the storms remain stable in the northern hemisphere due to the effect of Coriolis forces.
-However, as the storms moved towards the equator, the Coriolis forces weakens causing the storms to dissipated.
+However, as the storms moved towards the equator, the Coriolis forces weakened, causing the storms to dissipate.

 Around the same time, a smaller "Dark Spot Jr." was found near the larger storm, before disappearing later on.
-Dark Spot Jr. as the name suggests was smaller than the prior dark spot only measuring 3,900 is diameter.
+Dark Spot Jr. as the name suggests was smaller than the prior dark spot, only measuring 3,900 miles in diameter.
 The coincidental appearance of this storm led astronomers to believe that the prior storm's reversal of motion may have been related to the birth of the smaller storm.

-While the formation of the storms is still under investigation, it had been concluded from observations regarding the Southern Dark Spot (SDS-2015) and Northern Great Dark Spot (NGDS-2018) that their origins are preceded by an increase in cloud activity in the given region 2-3 years prior to becoming visible.
-The storms from 1989-2018 have exhibited different movement patterns and are generally only visible for a few years.
-Furthermore, the disappearance of dark spots including the Southern Dark Spot can be linked companion clouds reaching the center of the storm and blocking the view of the blue wavelengths that are used to track the vortex, prior to their disappearance.
+While the formation of the storms is still under investigation, it had been concluded from observations regarding the Southern Dark Spot (SDS-2015) and Northern Great Dark Spot (NGDS-2018) that their origins are preceded by an increase in cloud activity in the given region 2–3 years prior to becoming visible.
+The storms from 1989 to 2018 have exhibited different movement patterns and are generally only visible for a few years.
+Furthermore, the disappearance of dark spots including the Southern Dark Spot can be linked to companion clouds reaching the center of the storm and blocking the view of the blue wavelengths that are used to track the vortex, prior to their disappearance.

 Proposed missions

 Two mission ideas have been proposed to NASA to visit Neptune in the coming years.
 Trident was proposed in 2021 as a discovery mission to visit Neptune and its moon Triton in the year, but two missions to Venus (DAVINCI+ and VERITAS) were selected over it.
-Neptune Odyssey is a flagship orbiter mission concept with similar goals as Trident and is targeted to launch date of 2033.
-These missions have a high focus on learning more about Neptune's largest moon Triton, but also aim to gain more information about atmosphere of Neptune.
-New discoveries about the composition and evolution of Neptune's atmosphere, in turn could aid in explaining how the dark spots on the planet form.
+Neptune Odyssey is a flagship orbiter mission concept with similar goals as Trident and is targeted for a launch date of 2033.
+These missions have a high focus on learning more about Neptune's largest moon Triton, but also aim to gain more information about the atmosphere of Neptune.
+An analysis of a nuclear-electric propulsion mission to Neptune was published by the China National Space Administration.